Techtonica/curriculum/projects/eventonica-react/eventonica-setup.md

 ### Insert Starter Code

+> Note: sorry the instructions and your new projects are both called `eventonica-react`.
+When we mention the one in this curriculum repo, we'll use the path `curriculum/projects/eventonica-react`.
+Otherwise you can assume it's your new create-react-app project.

 1. Inside `eventonica-react/src/App.js`, collapse the entire div on line 6 and delete it completely along with its contents.
-In its place, add all the code from [starter-jsx.js](./starter-code/starter-jsx.js).
+In its place, add all the code from [curriculum/projects/eventonica-react/starter-code/starter-jsx.js](./starter-code/starter-jsx.js).
 You should see your UI update automatically on `localhost:3000` to an Eventonica form.
 If there's an error, `ctrl + c` and `npm start` again.

+2. Go to `eventonica-react/src/index.css` and delete everything.
+Replace it with all the CSS code from [starter-jsx.js](./starter-code/index.css).
+You should see 2 columns on your form now on `localhost:3000`.

+3. Delete the file `eventonica-react/src/logo.svg`.
+This is the React logo that you won't be needing.
+Drag and drop, or copy and paste, `curriculum/projects/eventonica-react/starter-code/calendar.png` in the logo file's place.

+Are you getting an error?
+Your file is still trying to import the logo!
+Deleting line 1 from `eventonica-react/src/App.js` should fix it.
+Refresh your `localhost:3000` page.

 ### Create Your First Component